Eric Carr: Illness and death

 In February 1991, Carr began feeling ill.
 Medical tests initially revealed what appeared to be manageable health issues.
 However, further tests determined that he had heart cancer.
 In April 1991, Carr underwent a series of surgeries to remove tumors in his right atrium and lungs in an effort to restore heart function and prevent the cancer's growth.
 Soon after Carr's diagnosis, Paul Stanley and Gene Simmons replaced him with session drummer Eric Singer to commence new recordings for the band's upcoming album Revenge.
 After recovering from the multiple surgeries, Carr pressed Stanley and Simmons to let him back in the band.
 Stanley and Simmons refused; both have stated they repeatedly told Carr to focus on his cancer treatments and they would allow him to return to Kiss once he regained his health.
+The doctors refused to let Carr leave the hospital on any conditions, no matter how he pleaded with them.
+Gene Simmons revealed that Eric Carr's favorite food was McDonald's, and that he and Paul Stanley would sneak out to bring back fries and other food to share with everyone, including Carr.

 By mid-1991, the band was preparing to shoot the music video for their upcoming single "God Gave Rock and Roll to You II".
 Despite his poor health, Carr asked Stanley and Simmons to allow him to be in the video.
-They ultimately agreed.
+They ultimately agreed, after the doctors let the band know that Carr had only two or three months left to live.
+The doctors decided that Carr might as well do what he wanted and be happy in his last few weeks.

-Carr flew to Los Angeles in July 1991.
+Carr flew to Los Angeles to film the video in July 1991.
 By that point, he had lost his hair due to chemotherapy treatments and was wearing a wig.
+During the filming of the video, Carr was in enormous pain, taking medications periodically throughout the filming.
 After the video shoot, Carr flew back to New York to continue cancer treatments; his health had deteriorated to the point where he was unable to play drums for the recording sessions for Revenge.
 Carr's replacement, Eric Singer, played on the album's tracks.